-1 above, less than \$ 12.75 13.25, shall have their base hourly rate 2 increased to \$12.7513.25 per hour.
-In the event ratification occurs 3 after January 1, 201814, 2019, this adjustment shall be made 4 retroactive to January 1, 2018 14, 2019.
-5 B. Effective January 14, 2019 or upon ratification , whichever later 6 occurs, no employee shall be hired at a base hourly rate of pay that 7 is less than \$ 12.75 13.25 per hour.
-8 C. There shall be no increase to the Living Wage after the 9 adjustments provided in 34.8.A. and 34.8.B. above, unless and 10 until there is a new Agreement in effect providing for such 11 increases.
-12 34.9 In the event an employee is subject to an income deduction order, the City 13 shall charge the employee an administrative fee, or fees, in accordance with 14 limits established by law.
-15 34.10 This article may be reopened one time during the term of this agreement, by 16 either party upon written notice to the other, to renegotiate paragraphs 34.1, 17 34.3, 34.5 and/or 34.8 only.
-18 19 ARTICLE 35 20 SEVERABILITY 21 35.1 Should any provision of this Agreement be found to be inoperative, void or 22 invalid by a court of competent jurisdiction, all other provisions of this 23 Agreement shall remain in full force and effect for the duration of this 24 Agreement, it being the intention of the parties that no portion of this 25 Agreement or provision herein shall become inoperative or fail by reason of 26 the invalidity of any other portion or provision.
-27 ARTICLE 36 28 PENSIONS 29 36.1 Employees covered by this Agreement shall be covered by the City's 30 General Pension Plan and Disability Plan as set forth by the City of made by the City.
-Minor changes are defined as changes the net effect of 1 which would not require a current or potential increase in the contribution 2 3 rate or a benefit decrease.
-The City will give the Union a copy of such minor change(s) at least thirty 4 36.2 (30) days prior to the adoption of such change(s).
-5 36.3 A change, or changes, in the Plan, the net effect of which would require a 6 7 current or potential increase in the contribution rate or a benefit decrease, may be made by the City subject to the Union's right to demand impact 8 9 bargaining prior to the effective date of such change.
-10 In the event there is, during the term of this Agreement, issuance of 11 guidance from the State of Florida Division of Retirement, a decision by a court of competent jurisdiction, or action by the Florida Legislature that 12 13 contradicts, modifies, or overturns those parts of the General Employees' 14 Pension Plan intended to comply with statutory limits on the use of overtime, sick leave, or vacation leave in the calculation of retirement 15 benefits, the union may, upon thirty (30) days written notice, reopen pension 16 17 negotiations to discuss these issues only.
-18 19 20 ARTICLE 37 ENTIRE AGREEMENT 21 22 37.1 The parties acknowledge that during negotiations which resulted in this 23 Agreement, each had the unlimited right and opportunity to make proposals 24 with respect to subjects or matters not removed by law from the area of 25 collective bargaining.
-The understandings and agreements arrived at by the parties after the exercise of such right and opportunity are set forth in 26 27 this Agreement.
-28 37.2 The City and the Union, for the duration of this Agreement, agree that the 29 other shall not be obligated to bargain collectively with respect to any subject or matter referred to or covered in this Agreement, but may, upon mutual agreement of both, bargain collectively on any subject or matter not
+General Pension Plan and Disability Plan as set forth by the City of 1 2 Gainesville's Code of Ordinances, as amended.
+Minor changes may be 3 made by the City.
+Minor changes are defined as changes the net effect of which would not require a current or potential increase in the contribution 4 5 rate or a benefit decrease.
+36.2 The City will give the Union a copy of such minor change(s) at least thirty 6 7 (30) days prior to the adoption of such change(s).
+8 36.3 A change, or changes, in the Plan, the net effect of which would require a current or potential increase in the contribution rate or a benefit decrease, 9 10 may be made by the City subject to the Union's right to demand impact bargaining prior to the effective date of such change.
+11 12 36.4 In the event there is, during the term of this Agreement, issuance of guidance from the State of Florida Division of Retirement, a decision by a 13 court of competent jurisdiction, or action by the Florida Legislature that 14 contradicts, modifies, or overturns those parts of the General Employees' 15 Pension Plan intended to comply with statutory limits on the use of 16 17 overtime, sick leave, or vacation leave in the calculation of retirement benefits, the union may, upon thirty (30) days written notice, reopen pension 18 19 negotiations to discuss these issues only.
+22

-Commented [HSD1]: Okay with adding this?
+ENTIRE AGREEMENT

-Formatted: Highlight
+37.1 The parties acknowledge that during negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make proposals with respect to subjects or matters not removed by law from the area of collective bargaining.
+The understandings and agreements arrived at by the parties after the exercise of such right and opportunity are set forth in this Agreement.